 You will have the chance to perform some hands-on care and attend activities as a volunteer.
 If you have a longer block of time available, consider working as a care assistant for a summer or gap-year job.
 Those who really listen and have plenty of patience will learn a huge amount.

 This is not just fun but is highly relevant.
-Children make up an important workload of primary care and, of course, paediatric care.
-Do not discount the value of working with local groups like kids’ clubs, children’s sports teams or at support centres for disabled or disadvantaged people.
-You could approach your old primary school, your local sports centre or local special educational needs centre.
+Children make up an important workload of primary care and, of course, pediatric care.
+Do not discount the value of working with local groups like kids’ clubs, children’s sports teams or at support centers for disabled or disadvantaged people.
+You could approach your old primary school, your local sports center or local special educational needs center.

 There are opportunities for training and gaining experience with support groups such as Samaritans or the National Society for the Prevention of Cruelty to Children (NSPCC).
 These require long-term commitment and considerable training so make sure you plan in advance and give yourself enough time to complete the training and get experience on the job.
 A further advantage is that these options can be more special than generic voluntary placements, providing something fresh and interesting to discuss on your application.
 For more information, have a look at the Samaritans and NSPCC websites.